 What to do:

-Wine tasting is obviously a big pull and many wineries open to the general public like Banfi, Barbi and Poggio Antico (which also has a great restaurant) in Montalcino.
+Wine tasting is a big pull, and many wineries open to the general public like Banfi, Barbi, and Poggio Antico (which also has an excellent restaurant) in Montalcino.
 For visiting cult wineries (like Casanova di Neri) and more special visits, book a luxury private wine tour in Montalcino or lesser-known Montepulciano.
-The artistic treasures in the towns of Siena and Pienza are also a “must”.
+The artistic treasures in the towns of Siena and Pienza are also a “must.”
 Hiring a local art guide is a fantastic way to discover the local anecdotes and secret corners too.
-Renting a villa for a week in Val d´Orcia and spending quiet days cooking, shopping at local markets, wine tasting and relaxing is also an unforgettable way to enjoy the region to the fullest.
+Renting a villa for a week in Val d´Orcia and spending quiet days cooking, shopping at local markets, wine tasting, and relaxing is also an unforgettable way to enjoy the region to the fullest.

 What to buy:

-Rare Brunello, artisan cheeses, wild boar cured ham (prosciutto di cinghiale), Terracotta in Siena: and fine products from other parts of Tuscany (olive oil from Lucca, hand made masks from Florence, antiques and gold from the countless markets, etc).
+Rare Brunello, artisan cheeses, wild boar cured ham (prosciutto di cinghiale), Terracotta in Siena, and fine products from other Tuscany (olive oil from Lucca, hand made masks from Florence, antiques and gold from the countless markets, etc.).